A survey, review, and future trends of skin lesion segmentation and classification: Classification Techniques

 \subsection{ML-based SLC}

-As noted previously, ML-based SLC strategies depend on successfully engineering the handcrafted lesion features that are firstly described and reviewed in section~\ref{Lesionfeatures}.
+As noted previously, ML-based SLC strategies depend on successfully engineering the manual lesion features that are first described and reviewed in section~\ref{Lesionfeatures}.
 Then, the employed classifiers are inspected in section~\ref{Lesionclassifiers}.